Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Data Analysis

 By taking data with both chicane polarities, any flux-dependent differences between the two lepton beams is eliminated within the uncertainty.
 Each complete cycle of chicane and torus polarity reversal contained all four configurations ($tc=++$, $+-$, $-+$, $--$).

 This experiment relies on the fact that the electron and positron acceptance factors ($f_\pm^\pm$) cancel out in Eq.~\ref{eq-R2}.
 However, inefficient detectors can bias the lepton detection efficiencies.
 This effect was taken into account by implementing a ``swimming'' algorithm to ensure the same detection efficiencies in each TOF paddle.
 For each event, this algorithm traced the particle trajectories through the CLAS geometry and the magnetic field (including the mini-torus field) and predicted the hit positions on the detectors.
 The algorithm was then rerun with the conjugate lepton charge, keeping the momentum and scattering angle unchanged.
-The event was accepted only if both the actual lepton and its conjugate are both within the fiducial acceptance region and hit a good TOF paddle.
+The event was accepted only if both the actual lepton and its conjugate are within the fiducial acceptance region and hit a good TOF paddle.
 Otherwise, the event was rejected.
+The typical change to the final results from applying the swimming algorithm was about $\pm0.2$\%.

 The angles and the momenta of the lepton and proton in each event are not independent of each other.
 These correlations can potentially interfere with the acceptance canceling as described in Eqs.~\ref{eq-R1b} and \ref{eq-R2}.
 In addition, the minitorus magnetic field, used to deflect Moller electrons, was never reversed.
 We simulated events using a Monte Carlo program in order to determine the magnitude of these effects on our quadruple ratios.